erebos12/functional_programming/readme.md

 `∀x f(f(x)) = f(x)`

 For instance, sorting a list is idempotent, as sorting it a second time has no effect.

+So in other words, I can call a function multiple times with same arguments and the result is the same as if I would call the function only once.